garcias/comp-chem-lab/how-to-use.md

 ## How to use Jupyter

-Jupyter is a web app that records and runs data analysis commands, and displays output as a nicley formatted web page.
+Jupyter is a web app that records and runs data analysis commands, and displays output as a nicely formatted web page.
 It can process Julia, Python, and R code (hence, *Ju-Pyt-R*).
 To start the web app, first activate the virtual environment, then run the `notebook` command:

-    $ . extras/venv/bin/activate
+    $ ./optional/venv/bin/activate
     $ jupyter notebook --ip $IP --port $PORT --no-browser

 It will display a URL in the output.
-Click on the URL and select *Open* to launch the web app in a dedciated browser window.
+Click on the URL and select *Open* to launch the web app in a dedicated browser window.
+From the web app you can create a notebook for Python or R.

-## How to connect Jupyter to R
+## How to use Python or R interpreters

-*Under construction.*
+If Python is installed, you can use the `python` or `ipython` command to start an interactive Python shell.
+If you have a Python script in a file named `script.py`, you can run it in Python using `python script.py`.
+Any output will print to the console.

+If R is installed, you can use the `R` command to start an interactive R shell.
+If you have an R script in a file named `script.R`, you can run it in R using `Rscript script.R`.
+Any output will print to the console.